Rybnik Power Station: Development

-Rybnik Power Plant had planned to construct a new unit of 910MW.
+Rybnik Power Plant had planned to construct a new unit of 910 MW.
 The unit was supposed to begin operation in 2018 and projected to generate up to 8% of its energy from co-firing of hard coal with biomass.
 However, since 19 December 2012 the project is suspended.
 EdF states that the reasons for the suspension of the project are: